chudkowsky/howcryptoworksbook/Chapter_07_MEV.md

 This dynamic creates a brutal reality: success in MEV requires both deep pockets and technical expertise.
 You need capital to compete in liquidation auctions, sophisticated infrastructure to detect opportunities faster than competitors, and the technical knowledge to navigate an increasingly complex landscape.
 The result?
 Dangerous centralization.

 Recent data reveals the scope of this concentration.
-Titan controlled roughly 32% of blocks containing specific interactions, while about 19% of all blocks came from sanction-enforcing producers.
-These numbers fluctuate, but the pattern is clear: a small number of sophisticated actors dominate MEV extraction, undermining the decentralized ethos of blockchain networks.
+In late 2024, block building was highly concentrated—for example, two builders produced roughly 80–90% of blocks over multi‑week windows—with daily shares fluctuating materially.
+Over the same period, a sizable share of blocks were relayed via OFAC‑compliant infrastructure, varying by measurement window (often around ~30–50%).
+The pattern is clear: a small number of sophisticated actors dominate MEV extraction, undermining the decentralized ethos of blockchain networks.

 This concentration sparked innovation.
 In 2024, major players announced **BuilderNet**, a decentralized block-building network developed by Flashbots, Beaverbuild, and Nethermind.
 BuilderNet uses **Trusted Execution Environments (TEEs)** to allow multiple operators to share transaction order flow and coordinate block building while keeping contents private until finalized.
 Think of it as allowing multiple market managers to collaborate on organizing the optimal serving order without revealing their strategies to competitors.